jasonsjones/jasonsjones.github.io/_drafts/draft-post.md

 on a digitalocean droplet.

 #### On the Production Server
+First, we will need to initialize a bare git repository on the production server.

 {% highlight bash %}
 $ cd to/where/you/want/the/repo
 $ mkdir repoDir && cd repoDir